openstack-archive/deb-python-dogpile.core/README.rst

 Above, we use ``Dogpile.registry()`` to create a name-based "registry" of ``Dogpile`` objects.
-This object will provide to us a ``Dogpile`` object that's unique on a certain name.
-When all usages of that name are complete, the ``Dogpile`` object falls out of scope, so total number of keys used is not a memory issue.
+This object will provide to us a ``Dogpile`` object that's unique on a certain name (or any hashable object) when we call the ``get()`` method.
+When all usages of that name are complete, the ``Dogpile`` object falls out of scope.
+This way, an application can handle millions of keys without needing to have millions of ``Dogpile`` objects persistently resident in memory.

-Then, tell Dogpile that we'll give it the "creation time" that we'll store in our cache - we do this using the ``value_and_created_fn`` argument, which assumes we'll be storing and loading the value as a tuple of (value, createdtime).
+The next part of the approach here is that we'll tell Dogpile that we'll give it the "creation time" that we'll store in our cache - we do this using the ``value_and_created_fn`` argument, which assumes we'll be storing and loading the value as a tuple of (value, createdtime).
 The creation time should always be calculated via ``time.time()``.
-The ``acquire()`` function returns just the first part of the tuple, the value, to us, and uses the createdtime portion to determine if the value is expired.
+The ``acquire()`` function returns the "value" portion of the tuple to us and uses the "createdtime" portion to determine if the value is expired.

 Development Status